FelipeABG/hadoop-mapreduce/README.md

 Given a pair of coachs that faced each other, this job counts the amount of wins of each coach in this dispute.

+### 7. Matchup frequency (Matchups.java)

+This job counts the amount of times that a pair of teams faced each other.

 ## Execution

 To execute the jobs follow the steps: